Windows Container Image Scanning [BETA]

 Sysdig provides a standalone vulnerability scanning and policy engine for Windows containers called the Scanning Inspector.
 It can be used on both Windows and Linux hosts.

 This is a standalone scanning engine.
 There is no centralized UI, management, or historical data.
-These features are planned for a future release.

 Features